zacanger/niddesa/text/generated-translations/mahaniddesa/16-sinhala-amazon.md

 (14-7) 8) 'Location' refers to human locality.

 [APZ 195.2] (#apz195 .2) {#apz195 .2 .ref .apz} "Will go in the direction of inconspicuous”
-Arutha tells the Mahaa Nirvana direction.
+Arutha tells the Mahaa Nibbana direction.
 All those editors All the compassed sassara were born, the deviated cravings, etc.
-Is it a nirvana if the pause is rivana, which does not go in that direction.
+Is it a Nibbana if the pause is rivana, which does not go in that direction.
 This extension The deviations that did not go in that direction of time.
-Unseen Direction (Nirvana) How to use a bowl of minus oil filled with a rash
+Unseen Direction (Nibbana) How to use a bowl of minus oil filled with a rash
 And his own heart is eerted.
 Forward moving forward in the direction of the inconspicuous Go on.